- There is no pre-law major at the University of New Hampshire.

 - The Values of Serving Others and Promoting Justice

 However, many prelaw students will still ask, "What classes should I take?"
 There are many UNH classes that support development of the above skills and values, and that promote a broad, liberal, diverse, and challenging program of study--probably the best preparation for law school.
-The list on the right offers some examples; this is not an exhaustive list.
+The list below offers some examples; this is not an exhaustive list.

 Suggested UNH Courses